Table of Contents

 Does PDT apply to futures?

-No, the PDT rule or Pattern Day Trading rule does not apply to futures day trading in the US.
+No, the PDT or Pattern Day Trading rule does not apply to futures day trading in the US.
 Because of NFA and FINRA regulations, covering margin on Futures, Futures Options, and Forex positions doesn’t count toward the $25,000 FINRA equity requirement.

 Final thoughts